(239) 526-873324/7

 What is the penalty for late 2290 filing?

 The IRS late filing penalty for Form 2290 is 4.5% of the unpaid HVUT per month, capped at 5 months (22.5% maximum), under 26 USC §6651(a)(1).
 On top of that, a separate 0.5% per month failure-to-pay penalty accrues under §6651(a)(2), plus daily interest at the federal short-term rate plus 3% per §6621.
 On a typical $550 HVUT for an 80,000 lb truck, one month late costs roughly $31; five months late hits the 22.5% cap at $157 in combined penalties and interest.
-Returns more than 60 days late trigger a minimum penalty of the lesser of $485 (2026) or 100% of the tax.
+The flat 60-day minimum penalty in §6651(a) applies only to income tax (chapter 1) returns - not to Form 2290.

 Form 2290 late penalty schedule (2026)